 In my opinion, one of the best things to do in Cambridge is to visit the Fitzwilliam Museum.
 But you’ll find more than a fine art and antiquities collection at the Fitzwilliam.

 The museum is also home to the Courtyard café, an eatery positioned in a covered patio area within the building.

-Call in for a warming hot drink or refreshingly chilled beverage after perusing the art collection.
+I’d recommend calling in here for a warming hot drink or refreshingly chilled beverage after perusing the art collection.
 Or pop in to pick up a gift at the same time from the shop.